 Competition policy

-Regarding agriculture, Jamaica operates under a 40% common external tariff (CET) set by CARICOM.
-Under the WTO commitment on agricultural trade, there is flexibility for a margin of up to 100%, but CARICOM approval is required for such changes.
-In 2021, the simple average most-favored nation (MFN) applied tariff stood at 8.6%, with agricultural products facing a tariff of 19.3% and nonagricultural products facing a tariff of 6.9%.
+Jamaica is heavily reliant on multilateral and bilateral economic relations.
+Consequently, exigent international circumstances expose the extent of Jamaica’s dependence on externally provided critical goods and services.
+In agriculture, Jamaica operates under a 40% common external tariff (CET) set by CARICOM.
+Under World Trade Organization (WTO) commitments on agricultural trade, there is flexibility for a margin of up to 100%, but changes require CARICOM approval.
+In 2023, the simple average most-favored-nation (MFN) applied tariff stood at 8.5%, with agricultural products facing an average rate of 19.4% and non-agricultural products a rate of 6.8%.
 The use of subsidies is limited and subject to regulation under the WTO Agreement on Subsidies and Countervailing Measures (ASCM) and the WTO Agreement on Agriculture.
+The WTO also provides the framework for trade relations with other countries.
+These include regional arrangements with CARICOM, bilateral agreements with individual countries and multilateral arrangements.

 Liberalization of foreign trade